 CHEM U109.
-Chemistry of Living Things (4) Chemical principles including the structure of and energy associated with living matter; quantitative kinetic and equilibrium analysis of chemical and physical processes.
-The structure and function of biological macromolecules and the molecular basis of inheritance are surveyed.
+Chemistry of Living Things (4) General chemistry basics, organic functional groups, and structure and function of biological macromolecules in living systems.
 Non-science majors only.
 Three lecture, one recitation, and two laboratory hours per week.
 Prerequisite: MATH U120 or higher, except statistics, or higher placement in MATH.
 Prerequisite or Corequisite: CSCI U138 or consent of instructor.